timetre/mowers/README.md

 - This project has been developed using Java 8, maven 3.5.3, Git, Docker, IntelliJ Idea on a fedora workstation
 - Only docker and Git are required to install and run this project
 - Both tools are available on Mac, Windows or Linux
+- Program will take a well-formatted file named mower-input as input parameter
+- Once project have been pulled from Gitlab, you can still modify the file if you want to

 # Docker Installation
 https://docs.docker.com/install